5G Automotive Association

-The 5G Automotive Association (5GAA) is a corporate coalition to develop and promote standardized protocols for automotive vehicles utilizing 5G communications.
-It serves as a lobbying group for the European Union on behalf of its membership.
-Their interests are government investments in the widespread deployment of short-range 5G wireless technology dubbed Cellular V2X.
+The 5G Automotive Association (5GAA) is a global corporate coalition that develops and promotes standardized protocols for automotive vehicles and road infrastructure utilizing 5G communications.
+It engages with standards organizations and lobbies governments on behalf of its membership worldwide.
+It advocates both private and public investments in the widespread deployment of 4G and 5G wireless technology known as vehicle-to-everything (V2X) in the United States or cellular V2X (C-V2X) elsewhere.

 History

 The 5GAA registered as a registered voluntary association in September 2016, by three German automotive manufacturers (AUDI AG, BMW Group, Daimler AG) and five major 5G patent holders (Ericsson, Huawei, Intel, Nokia and Qualcomm).
-In 2018, more than 80 companies have joined.
-Currently, more than 130 companies belong to the association.
+In 2018, more than 80 companies had joined the association.
+Currently, it has more than 110 members and now includes leading automotive component suppliers and satellite communications companies.

-In 2017, the 5GAA signed a letter of intent with the European Automotive Telecom Alliance (EATA) for collaboration.
+The 5GAA collaborates with other leading technology organizations including the European Automotive Telecom Alliance (EATA), the GSMA (see here) and the Automotive Edge Computing Consortium, AECC (see here).

 Organization

 The 5GAA has a hierarchical membership structure based with the founding members at the top followed by the highest paying members.
 A higher membership status provides the benefit of increased influence within the organization.
-The twelve core members, including the founding members, hold the exclusive right to nominate for the leadership positions and for general membership.
+Its 17 board members, including the founding members, hold the exclusive right to nominate people for the organization's leadership positions.

 Work

 The 5GAA works for the standardization needed for the implementation of V2X communication in cooperation with standards organizations such as ETSI, 3GPP and SAE, focusing on cellular based communication known as Cellular V2X.
-V2X communications are primarily used for advanced driver-assistance systems but are hoped to be integrated into autonomous driving systems.
+V2X communications are primarily used for advanced driver-assistance systems which increase road safety and traffic efficiency, but are increasingly important to autonomous driving systems.

 5GAA is opposed to usage of IEEE 802.11p and advocated against Delegated Act on Cooperative ITS, which endorsed Dedicated Short-Range Communications as the baseline communication technology.